astriagk/ping-parent-backend/docs/AI_CONTEXT.md

   }

   if (trip.trip_status !== "scheduled") {
+    throw new Error(
-    throw new Error("Trip has already been started or is not in scheduled state");
+      "Trip has already been started or is not in scheduled state", );
   }

   return await tripRepository.updateById(tripId, {